BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 #### Memory Leaks

-It's important to delete dynamic variables sometime after creating them before the end of yo
+It's important to delete dynamic variables sometime after creating them before the end of your program.
+Failure to do so could result in memory leaks where memory is not released, even after the conclusion of your program.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5OTY1Njg1MywtMzQ2NDM3OTQ2LDE5Mj
+eyJoaXN0b3J5IjpbMTI3NjkxOTIzMiwtMzQ2NDM3OTQ2LDE5Mj
 YzNTUwMDYsLTc1NzQ1NjAxNiwtMTIwMzg3NDg1MywtMTQyNjMw
 Njg5NCwtNjk1NDY2Nzk2LC05OTE0OTM0MiwxMzIwODcxNTUwLC
 0xNTY2MzI3ODg3LC0xODUzNjcyODI1LDEzMDM4NjAxNjMsLTYw